 CGTN: China stresses enterprises' role in innovation, reaffirms support for private sector

-BEIJING, April 22, 2023 /CNW/ -- A meeting presided over by Chinese President Xi Jinping on Friday stressed the principal role of enterprises in innovation and reaffirmed the government's support for the private sector.
+BEIJING, April 23, 2023 /PRNewswire/ -- A meeting presided over by Chinese President Xi Jinping on Friday stressed the principal role of enterprises in innovation and reaffirmed the government's support for the private sector.

 The first meeting of the commission for deepening overall reform of the 20th CPC Central Committee was held in Beijing.
 Xi, also general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission, delivered a speech at the meeting.